 It is important to realize that different meters will measure different turbidity values in the same water.
 This is not only true when comparing meters using different principles (like reflection at 90 or 180 degree, or different light sources, or acoustic versus optical), but also for meters of different make using the same principle.
 The precise dimensioning of the optics affects the results.
 This is one of the reasons why the absolute value of turbidity is of limited use, and why changes (detected by the same instrument) are more relevant.

-Suspended solids are usually the main cause of turbidity; hence the measure of 'turbidity' is related to the measure of 'Total Suspended Solids' (TSS).
+During dredging operations, suspended solids are usually the main cause of turbidity; hence the measure of 'turbidity' is related to the measure of 'Total Suspended Solids' (TSS).
 However, turbidity is a purely optical property of the water, whereas TSS is the weight of the suspended solids per liter of water (mg/liter).
 Obviously there is no way to calculate one from the other in general, because the turbidity does not only depend on the concentration (mg/l), but also on the size and the refractive index of the particles.

 The most common unit of turbidity is the NTU (Nephelometric Turbidity Units) NTU is the turbidity as measured by the Nephelometer as described in Turbidity measurement methods.